ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 North Sea cod (*Gadus morhua*; R. Methot, pers.\ comm.), yellowtail flounder (*Limanda ferruginea*; R. Methot, pers.\ comm.), and Pacific sardine (*Sardinops sagax caeruleus*) [@hill2012] (Text S1).
-We recommend modifying these built-in models to match a desired scenario, although it is possible to modify an existing SS3 model to work with `ss3sim` (Text S1).
+We recommend modifying these built-in model configurations to match a desired scenario, although it is possible to modify an existing SS3 model configurations to work with `ss3sim` (Text S1).
 We will base our example around the built-in cod-like model setup.

 ## Setting up the case files